Airbnb Software Engineer Interview: The Full Process, Decoded

 Most candidates see four to five rounds in the onsite, not all six.
 The exact mix depends on level and role.
 The Core Values round is always there.
 Always.

-You'll code live in CoderPad against a single problem, LeetCode medium difficulty, with a 60-minute window.
+You'll code live in CoderPad against a single LeetCode-medium problem, 60-minute window.
 Pseudocode is not accepted.
-Airbnb interviewers want working code they can trace through, and they will trace through it.
+Airbnb interviewers want working code they can trace, and they will trace it.

 The phone screen is closer to a filter than a real signal.
-If you're comfortable with medium-difficulty two-pointer or sliding window problems and can narrate your thinking while you code, you'll pass.
+Comfortable with medium two-pointer or sliding window problems and narrating while you code?
+You'll pass.
 The sharper questions come at the onsite.

-Expect to be asked about time and space complexity after you finish.
-Prepare a one-sentence answer for each and know where the bottleneck is.
-Not a paragraph.
-One sentence.
+Expect a time and space complexity question at the end.
+Prepare a one-sentence answer for each and know the bottleneck.
+One sentence, not a paragraph.

 Coding Rounds: DP Hits Harder Here

 Airbnb's onsite coding skews heavier on dynamic programming and graph traversal than most big-tech loops.
-Hard-difficulty problems show up more often here than they do at Meta or Amazon.
-If DP is a soft spot, now is the time to close that gap.
+Candidate writeups put the difficulty range at medium to hard, and hard-shaped problems appear more often than you'd see in a Meta or Amazon loop of the same length.
+If DP is a soft spot, close it now.
+Silence while you think is a separate failure mode.
+See technical interview communication for how that gets scored.

 The most common failure mode is writing correct but non-optimal code and running out of time to improve it.
-Airbnb interviewers want to see you recognize the brute force quickly, articulate why it's insufficient, and pivot to a better approach.
-Spending 30 minutes on an O(n²) solution and then scrambling is worse than spending 10 minutes on it and making a clean transition.
+Recognize the brute force quickly, name why it's insufficient, pivot.
+Thirty minutes on an O(n²) and then scrambling is worse than ten minutes on it and a clean transition.

-Airbnb also uses domain-flavored problems.
-You might see something framed around booking date ranges (given a list of listing availabilities, find split-stay combinations that satisfy a date range) or a menu-ordering simulation built on a DP recurrence.
-The underlying patterns are standard, but the framing requires you to model the domain before you write anything.
-Spend 3 to 5 minutes on problem decomposition.
+Domain-flavored problems show up.
+Booking date ranges (find split-stay combinations that cover a date range) or a menu-ordering simulation on a DP recurrence.
+The underlying patterns are standard, but you have to model the domain first.
+Spend 3 to 5 minutes on decomposition.
 It's not stalling.
 It's the job.

 Code quality matters more here than at most companies.
-Name your variables well.
+Name variables well.
 Walk through an example before declaring done.
-The interviewers are product engineers who read real code for a living. int x is not going to fly.
+The interviewers read real code for a living. int x is not going to fly.
+Work through dynamic programming patterns until you can identify the state definition before reaching for the recurrence.

 The Code Review Round: What Makes Airbnb Different